Thursday, June 18, 2026

 You'll smile, they'll smile, a world of smiles

-Or play music and sing and dance.
+Then play music, and sing and dance

 -ends-